 Department of Journalism & Media Management

-See Prof. S. Terilli if your internship falls during the fall or spring terms.
-If your internship takes place during the summer terms, you will need to meet with Vice Dean P. Driscoll.
+See Prof. B. Treadwell your internship falls during the fall or spring terms.
+If your internship takes place during the summer term, you will need to meet with Vice Dean P. Driscoll.

 Of great importance, each aforementioned department has different policies surrounding its internship program.
 For instance, you will need a minimum of nine credits in communication in your academic file for the Department of Journalism and Media Management.
 In essence, you may be able to complete this internship as early as your 2nd semester of your freshmen year.